 Since these meetings were attended and dominated by the product manager, who liked to micro manage the team members, he could not break down the PBIs into tasks and follow them up with the developers.
 He wanted to take the ownership of the technical solution after getting the business requirement from the product owner.
 Exposing all his team players to the product manager was not a favorable thing for him.

-For me, this problem was uncalled for because I had learnt that these meetings are the essential practices of SCRUM methodology.
+For me, this problem was uncalled for because I had learned that these meetings are the essential practices of SCRUM methodology.
 Those meetups are the tools for materializing the concept of team collaboration.
 However, after some debate with the top management, we came up with the notion that “Process is there to serve people and not the other way round”.

 On that note, we came up with a fairly customized version of SCRUM for that product.
-Instead of gathering the whole team along with stake holders for the meetings every day, we decided to meet up with the representatives of all the three functions for daily standups.
+Instead of gathering the whole team along with stakeholders for the meetings every day, we decided to meet up with the representatives of all the three functions for daily standups.

 Currently, the technical lead represents the developers.
 I represent testers as a QA lead while product manager represents the product owner.
 We meet daily where we share the status of each individual of our respective functions and overall team issues and agenda.

 Before we gather, we have a look at the tasks statuses of all the team members and discuss with them if required.
 Sometimes, we even call any of them to inquire about certain task status or a particular assignment during the daily standups.
 Developers demonstrate their enhancements or new features every week to the whole team and stakeholders.
-That provides foundation for the sprint planning meeting among three of us the next day.
+That provides a foundation for the sprint planning meeting among three of us the next day.

 This customization of the standard SCRUM method might look crazy for someone sitting outside the context and I know some typical Agile lovers might be furious with me for justifying the alteration of something as important as standups and sprint planning but I have mentioned this amendment on purpose.

 The point I want to substantiate here is that the teams and the leaders must own the process and the product to its core, even on their own terms.
-There is price for this in the form of collaboration loss among team members but we have tried to minimize it through other practices.
-Although the previous strategy worked well in product A but we had to customize it in product B based on team psychology for the time being.
+There is a price for this in the form of collaboration loss among team members but we have tried to minimize it through other practices.
+Although the previous strategy worked well in product A we had to customize it in product B based on team psychology for the time being.

 You might well have to change some standard practices of your adopted Agile method in order to make it work.
 To me, this adaptation is inevitable.
 Don’t be afraid to be innovative!
 Create your own tool or a practice right from the scratch if you need it and you are convinced that it will work.